 Note: Nothing wrong with affiliate revenue, but we wanted to be clear that these suggestions are things we ourselves use and think you’ll find helpful and cost effective.
 Not gonna muddy the waters by adding affiliate links.

-Our mobile office gear trifecta
+Our mobile office gear trifecta for mobile work

 When we left the RV to head to the hotel, we each took along a small laptop bag with our personal gear.
 We also brought a couple of internet connectivity devices to share.